EGI-Federation/documentation/content/en/providers/getting-started/joining/federated-resource-centre/_index.md

-The User Community Support team of the EGI Foundation receives these requests and negotiates the details of access, with the involvement of relevant and ‘fit-for-purpose’ RPs.
+The User Community Support team of the EGI Foundation receives these requests and negotiates the details of access, with the involvement of relevant and ‘fit-for-purpose’ RCs.
 This Service Level Management (SLM) process intervenes as a matchmaker between service expectations and needs of the user communities, acting as ‘customers’, and the capabilities of the RCs.
 Customers are enabled access to the resources in the form of